United4Surveillance/signal-detection-tool/README.md

 - `intervention_date`: *(Scalar: String, Date format `YYYY-MM-DD`)* -
   Date for the intervention in the pandemic correction models.

+- `filter_outbreak_cases`: *(Scalar: Boolean)* - Exclude
+  outbreak-associated cases from training and testing, only used in GLM algorithms.

 ##### **Post-Processing Parameters (`post-processing`)** *(Mapping)*

 Defines key variables for post-processing.